hazem-gamal-1/Credit-Card-Fraud-Detector/Readme.md

 2. **UnderSampling**: Reduces the number of majority class samples.
 3. **SMOTE**: Generates synthetic data for the minority class.
 4. **Combination**: Combines UnderSampling with OverSampling or SMOTE.

-## Preprocessing

-1. **MinMaxScaler**: Scales features within a given range.
-2. **StandardScaler**: Standardizes features by removing the mean and scaling to unit variance.

 ## Modeling